dworak-dev/react-dworak/.auto-resolution/packages/eslint/README.md

 - JavaScript support with `@eslint/js`
 - TypeScript support with `typescript-eslint`
 - Prettier integration for code formatting with `eslint-plugin-prettier`
+- Custom rules from the [custom-rules](#custom-rules) plugin.
+- No secrets plugin with `esilnt-plugin-no-secrets`
+- Turbo plugin for monorepo management with `eslint-plugin-turbo`
+- Simple import sort plugin for organizing imports with `eslint-plugin-simple-import-sort`
+- Converts all errors to warnings for consistent reporting with `eslint-plugin-only-warn`

+- JavaScript support with `@eslint/js`
+- TypeScript support with `typescript-eslint`
+- Prettier integration for code formatting with `eslint-plugin-prettier`
 - Custom rules from the [custom-rules](#custom-rules) plugin
 - No-secrets plugin with `eslint-plugin-no-secrets`
 - Turbo plugin for monorepo management with `eslint-plugin-turbo`